 Add garam masala to the cooked vegetables, and remove from the heat.
 Place on a serving dish and garnish with coriander leaves.
 Serve with Indian breads.

-From the Indian Vegetables Recipes Series
+Browse some Indian Vegetables Recipes

 - Aloo Palak – Potatoes in Spinach Gravy